megalut/megalut/runs/great3/README.md

 - `mlconfig/sum*.cfg`
 	- These are Tenbilac configuration files, with all the Tenbilac settings (what network architecture, which error function, how many iterations, etc).

+The training is a massive task, comparable to the generation of the training dataset.
+So again, this script uses multliple CPUs.
+This time, **the number of CPUs** (as well as the number of committee members -- which is currently the only think that runs in parallel) **is set in the Tenbilac configuration file**.

-Runnign the scirpt creates a directory in `workdir/subfield/ml` in which all the network parameters are saved.
+Running the scirpt creates a directory in `workdir/subfield/ml` in which all the network parameters are saved.
 In addition, this script also saves two PNG plots about the training.
 One shows the evolution of the cost function value, the other one shows results of self-predictions on the training set.

 ### run_32_val.py